Stake ETH

 2. Create a validator

-To create a validator using the addresses previously defined, call the BloqStake API with the authentication token (created using the steps outlined in authentication.md), the withdrawal address, and the fee address.
+To create a validator using the addresses previously defined, call the BloqStake API with the authentication token (created using the steps outlined in authentication.mdarrow-up-right), the withdrawal address, and the fee address.

 curl -X POST https://api.bloq.com/staking/ethereum/mainnet/validators \